66 Chromatic & Sweeping Exercises!

 Clusters – Step 3

-There are four sixteenth note clusters available.
+There are four 16th-note clusters available.
 You find these everywhere in music so let’s practice them using our chromatic and sweeping concepts.

-You can move on when you can play all eight exercises at a reasonable tempo.
+Although you can move on when you can play all eight exercises at a reasonable tempo, you may want to use these as a daily warm-up.

 Combining rhythms – Step 4

-These eight chromatic exercises combine 8th notes, 16th notes, triplets and 16th note clusters.
+These eight chromatic exercises combine rhythms like 8th-notes, 16th-notes, triplets, and 16th-notes clusters.

-Pair these rhythms with the concept of playing chromatically to improve on your ability to recognizing and reading rhythms.
+Pair these rhythms with the concept of playing chromatically to improve your ability to recognize and read rhythms.

 Combining rhythms when sweeping – Step 5